-The Municipal Recovery Manager has the responsibility to ensure the establishment of community recovery committees as soon as possible after the emergency; existing local community representative committees should be used where possible.
+Dependent on the size of an emergency, the Municipal Recovery Manager has the responsibility to ensure the establishment of community recovery committees as soon as possible after the emergency; existing local community representative committees should be used where possible.

 The community recovery committee is a sub-committee to the Municipal Emergency Management Planning Committee.